-- 1. To make the students familiar with the theories of development. - 2.
-To gives an insight into the functioning of the economy through macroeconomic policies and instruments. - 3.
-To train the students with working of diverse economic policies in India.
+1. To make the students familiar with the issues in Indian economic development.

+2. To gives an insight into the functioning of the economy through macroeconomic policies and instruments.

+3. To train the students with working of diverse economic policies in India.